Crocoblock/jetformbuilder/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/jetformbuilder)

 == Changelog ==

+**3.4.4**
+- FIX: Fixed the empty "Interests" field when creating a user in Mailchimp
+- FIX: Save keys for CAPTCHA providers
+- FIX: Resolved the CSS class name issue in the "Switcher Field"
+- FIX: Validation issue in the `REST API Request` form action
+- FIX: Issues with the `Conditional Block` functionality
+- FIX: required option issue in the `Appointment Provider`
+- ADD: Added the `Form ID` сontrol to the JetForm widget
+- ADD: Save `password` type fields during form verification action
+- FIX: js issues

 **3.4.3**
 - FIX: Server-side callback Validation